ramesh-dev/iNotes/README.md

 - Changes will be automatically synced to dropbox account once internet connection is available

 ##### Note
-For the sake of simplicity, iNotes currently store Note content as {randomI}.txt in linked dropbox account
+For the sake of simplicity, iNotes currently store Note content as {random-id}.txt in linked dropbox account